michaelraba/citriniPaperPodCode/README.md

 The process of taking azimuthal and streamwise FFT is described in this section.
 The motivation for taking in both directions is described in eg (source).

-# Part 2: Snapshot POD Procedure
+# Part 2: Method (A), Snapshot POD Procedure following Citrini

 According to source (cite), the POD equation in pipe coordinates may be written as,